Praveen7-C/ShopZone/README.md

 This project is licensed under the **MIT License**.
 You are free to use, modify, and distribute this project with proper attribution.

+---

+For any questions or issues, feel free to contact [gmail](praveen.chinna0765@gmail.com).